An airfield design expert explains runway markings—and why the compass is important

 Runways are aligned predominantly to take advantage of prevailing winds.
 Therefore, many large airports have a wide range of runway configurations to accommodate changes in seasonal wind directions.

 Runway markings, including the runway designations, are always white in color.

 Naval aircraft carriers do not have runway designations painted on the flight deck.
 The orientation of taking off and landing is specific to wind direction, which is constantly changing on the open seas, so the ship is turned into the wind.

 So how are runways numbered?
 Sequentially, based on the number of runways at the airport?
 No. All runways are numbered based on the magnetic azimuth (compass bearing) in which a runway is oriented.
 There are 360 degrees on a compass rose.
-Runway numbers are determined by rounding the compass bearing of one runway end to the nearest 10 degrees and truncating the last digit, meaning runways are numbered from 1 to 36—as per the diagram.
+Runway numbers are determined by rounding the compass bearing of one runway end to the nearest 10 degrees and truncating the last digit, meaning runways are numbered from 1 to 36—as per the diagram below.

 The opposite end of the runway always differs by 180 degrees, so it’s numbered 18 higher or lower.
 For example, Runway 9-27 is oriented east-west.

 You might be thinking that the numbers on this diagram are backwards.
 On a handheld compass, south is 180 degrees (so 18 in runway terms) and west is 270 (27).
 But the “W” is numbered 9 because the runway number is connected to the direction the plane is traveling.
 So if you’re on runway 9, then you’re heading east (90 degrees on a compass).
 Runway 36 means you’re moving north, and so on.

 Most runways can typically be used in either direction, depending on prevailing winds.
 Furthermore, each runway end is identified separately.
 Therefore, an aircraft taking off easterly on Runway 9-27 would be considered to be utilizing Runway 9 for departure.